carsonbird/customer-resource-app/content/steps/followup-about-products.md

 ---
-title: Follow Up About Samples
+title: Follow Up About Products
 to:
   - invite-to-be-customer
 ---